The beauty of qualitative research is that it can benefit every phase of this process.

 Researchers, in this method, adapt to the target audience’s environment, which could be anything from a remote location to a city to a general organization.

 The constraint, understandably, is the location of the researchers in conjunction with the respondents.

-This type of research can last anywhere from a couple days to a few years since the research can be very very focused.
+This type of research can last anywhere from a couple of days to a few years since the research can be very, very focused.